 A wager on three selections consisting of 7 separate bets: 3 singles, 3 doubles, and a treble.
 It is equivalent to a Trixie plus 3 singles.

-However, one winning selection will guarantee a return with a patent bet.
+However, one winning selection gains a return with a patent bet.

 A lucky bet is one of the largest selection bets.
 It consists of 15 bets: 4 singles, 6 doubles, 4 trebles, and a four-fold accumulator.